EchoChamber

 Recycled mirrors, HD video projection, Real-time, digitally processed video feed

-Picture from the Kuvan Kevät exhibition by The Academy of Fine Arts in Helsinki 3.5-2.6.2024.
+This MFA work was exhibited at the Kuvan Kevät exhibition at the Kuva/Tila gallery by The Academy of Fine Arts in Helsinki 3.5-2.6.2024.
 Model in images: Matilda Keränen.

 EchoChamber is an immersive installation featuring a video that explores themes of entertainment and surveillance.
 The video begins with artist Annabel Kajetski discussing the fall of Rome, drawing parallels to how modern entertainment may distract us from the emergence of new power structures driven by relentless data collection.
-Mirrors play a key role in the installation, symbolizing constant surveillance.
+Mirrors symbolize constant surveillance.
 However, when Kajetski faced legal concerns over potential copyright issues with the mirrors and had to consult a lawyer, the work shifts toward a deeper question: who is permitted to use whose data and materials?

-As visitors leave the installation, they are confronted with an unsettling realization—an AI has been silently scanning their every move, creating a disturbingly personal profile of them.
+As the visitor leaves the installation, they become aware of an AI program that has been scanning their every expression and has made a very intimate profile of them.